theluckysuccess/drip-geek/readme.md

 Take the generated secret key and set it in the `.env` file like this `SECRET_KEY=<generated key>`.
 Also think about clearing your command line after.

 #### Min BNB Balance
 The expected name of the environment variable that is the bnb balance that triggers a money reload to is `MIN_BNB_BALANCE`.
-This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task
+This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task.
+Setting this value to zero will cause all wallet to be funded by the Find and Fund Low Balances task.

 #### Fund Balance
 The expected name of the environment variable that is the amount of bnb to automatically send to wallets is `FUND_BNB_BALANCE`.
 This is used by the [Find and Fund Low Balances](#find-and-fund-low-balance-wallets) task